AdobeDocs/commerce-webapi/src/pages/get-started/api-security.md

 {"message":"Too Many Requests","trace":null}
 ```

-If rate limiting is applied to a GraphQl request, then a response with HTTP status code 200 "Ok" will be generated and all relevant information will be present in the response body.
+If rate limiting is applied to a GraphQl request, then a response with HTTP status code `200 - Ok` will be generated and all relevant information will be present in the response body.

 Example:
 ```